-Tulane University has many active LGBTIQA student groups.
-The following under/graduate student organizations focus on gender- and sexuality- related intellectual, social, health, spiritual, political, and cultural matters.
-If you have an LGBTIQA student group that you would like start and/or to have listed here, please e-mail us at firstname.lastname@example.org.
+Tulane University has many active LGBTIQA and feminist student groups.
+The following under/graduate student organizations focus on gender- and sexuality-related social, health, spiritual, political, intellectual, and cultural matters.
+If you have a gender- and/or sexuality-related student group that you would like start and/or have listed here, please e-mail firstname.lastname@example.org.
 We would like to include you in our events and offer our services and programs to your members.

 Gamma Rho Lambda (GRL)

 “Gamma Rho Lambda (GRL) is a sorority founded upon creating a sisterhood for women who identify with the LGBTQAI community or are activists, feminists, and otherwise progressive women.
 Our sorority is focused on doing community outreach and education projects to better the LGBTQAI community within New Orleans and on Tulane's campus.
 Founded upon traditional values of sisterhood and support, GRL is grounded on fundamental ideals embodied by the original definition of sorority.”

 “The Gender and Sexuality Advisory Council (GSAC) is a coalition of LGBTIQA, feminist and other organizations that focus on gender- and sexuality-related issues at Tulane University.
 GSAC meets 3-4 times each semester to foster collaborations between gender- and sexuality-based organizations.
 GSAC also functions to inform the director of the Office for Gender and Sexual Diversity (OGSD) and the Undergraduate Student Government (USG) of the needs, problems, and issues currently facing students.
 Though GSAC primarily serves as a hub for organizations, all undergraduate, graduate and professional students across the University may participate upon request.”Click here for more information.